Boris-Em/BEMSimpleLineGraph/README.md

 BEMSimpleLineGraphs can be customized by using various properties.
 A variety of properties let you control the animation, colors, and alpha of the graph.

 **Entrance Animation**
-The `animationGraphEntranceSpeed` property controls the speed of the entrance animation.
-It is an NSInteger who's value should be between 0 and 10.
+The `animationGraphEntranceTime` property controls the time of the entrance animation.
+It is an CGFloat that default to 1.5 seconds.

 A value of 0 will disable the animation.
-A value of 1 will make the animation very slow.
-A value of 10 or more will make it fast.

 <p align="center"><img src="http://img819.imageshack.us/img819/4290/3vs.gif"/></p>